jeffhuang4704/nv2kw/group-policy-experiments.md

 demo1   default                    true              protect   protect         active   3m23s
 ```
 </details>

+The following are the YAML files and their execution results:

 1️⃣ Resource 1 uses the `ban1` label, and its evaluation result is rejected.